2017 1

 2015 Petit Village tasted even better than last year (on three occasions).
 71% Merlot + 20% Cabernet Franc + 9% Cabernet Sauvignon.
 So distinguished, so rich.
 An utterly expressive and impressive wine.
 95+p.

-2015 Pichon Baron was, for me, more concentrated and more expressive than 2016.
-Seemed to have a stronger structure and a long finish.
-But it's been in oak for a longer time than 2016, so let's see in one year's time if 2016 will prevail over 2015.
+For me, 2015 Pichon Baron was more concentrated and expressive than 2016.
+It had a stronger structure and a long finish.
+But it's been in oak for longer than 2016, so let's see in one year's time if 2016 will prevail over 2015.
 98p.

-2016 Le Blanc Sec de Suduiraut (second vintage) showed pineapple and acacia flower flavours, freshness and nice acidity.
+2016 Le Blanc Sec de Suduiraut (second vintage) showed pineapple and acacia flower flavors, freshness, and nice acidity.
 91p.

-2016 S de Suduiraut comes from older vines and was, of course, more intense and more concentrated than LBSdS (younger vines).
+2016 S de Suduiraut came from older vines and was, of course, more intense and more concentrated than LBSdS (younger vines).
 More aromatic and with a long finish.
 91+p

 2017 152017 16

-Left - two real beauties, Petit Village is on a roll!
+Left - two wine beauties, Petit Village is on a roll!
 Right - Corinne Michot Ilic and Nicolas Santier took care of us.

 Pichon Comtesse - outstanding visit, one of the best of the whole stay in Bordeaux.
-Nicolas Glumineau had time to speak with us and explain things about 2016 vintage.
+Nicolas Glumineau had time to speak with us and explain the 2016 vintage.
 I kindly asked to taste Grand Vin in vintages 2016-2015-2014-2010, which was confirmed.
-All of these wines were put in decanter 1 hour before our visit.
+These wines were put in a decanter 1 hour before our visit.
 We also tasted Comtesse's second wine, Reserve de La Comtesse, in the same four vintages.

-Nicolas Glumineau explained that at Pichon Comtesse, there's no malolactic fermentation in the barrel.
-2016 Reserve d.l.C. seduced with an aromatic nose, velvety fruit and tannin and smooth finish.
+Nicolas Glumineau explained that there's no malolactic fermentation in the barrel at Pichon Comtesse.
+2016 Reserve d.l.C. seduced with an aromatic nose, velvety fruit, tannin, and smooth finish.
 91p.
-I found 2015 to be more expressive and more concentrated, As seductive as 2016!
+I found 2015 more expressive and concentrated, As seductive as 2016!
 91-92p.
-2014 showed more obvious acidity and some flavours of Cabernet Sauvignon, like roasted bacon and pencil.
+2014 showed more obvious acidity and some flavors of Cabernet Sauvignon, like roasted bacon and pencil.
 90p.
-2010 made by a previous winemaker, bordered overripeness, lacked precision and had tired fruit.
+2010 made by a previous winemaker, bordered overripeness, lacked precision, and had tired fruit.
 85p.

 2015 got very close to 2016. it was like choosing between two equally beautiful women for girlfriend/wife, both very intelligent and classy, one with blond hair and one with red/black hair!
 98p.

-2014 was a cool man's wine with an awesome nose of black cherries, great acidity and complexity and intense flavours of tobacco leaves and pencil.
+2014 was a cool man's wine with an awesome nose of black cherries, great acidity and complexity, and intense tobacco leaves and pencil flavors.
 Even better after bottling!
 96p.

-2010 was a classic example of slightly overdoing a wine in a great vintage.
-It lacked focus and precision, and it was obvious that grapes were harvested a bit too late, resulting in slightly overripe flavours and slightly tired fruit and dryness in tannin.
-Nicolas Glumineau came in 2012, so he wasn't responsible for 2010, it was the previous winemaker.
-This wine didn't show well this particular morning in April compared to tasting it in October 2016.
+2010 was a classic example of slightly overdoing vinification in a great vintage.
+It lacked focus and precision, and it was obvious that grapes were harvested a bit too late, resulting in slightly overripe flavors, tired fruit, and dryness in tannin.
+Nicolas Glumineau came in 2012, so he wasn't responsible for 2010; the previous winemaker was.
+This wine didn't show well this morning in April compared to tasting it in October 2016.
 It looked like it got aged in 7 months at tremendous speed.
 93p?

 2017 17